 In 2003 I travelled to New Zealand, where I completed a graduate diploma in education.
 Upon finishing my studies, I returned to Canada for a time and entered into what is commonly referred to as a ‘dark night of the soul’.
 I found solace in studying and participating in mediumship circles.
 While these unseen realms had me delighting in much magic and mystery, in the end, they provided few, if any, answers, leading only to more questions and confusion.
 Little did I know that I would soon be flying to Bali, Indonesia; a new chapter in my life that would bring ten years of deep transformation.

 Not long after my arrival on the island of Bali, I was graced with the profound blessing of finally finding what I had been so desperately seeking.
-Under the guidance of teachers Swami Vagishananda Saraswati and Carol Whitfield (PhD), and Pujya Swami Dayananda Saraswati, I found a trustworthy means of understanding myself, the world and god, which is not rooted in belief, but in self-inquiry and the careful unfoldment of knowledge that reveals the one truth that is already a self-evident fact; that which supports and lends existence to all other forms of knowledge.
-You are whole and complete, here and now.
-Fullness in and through.
+Under the guidance of teachers Swami Vagishananda Saraswati, Carol Whitfield (PhD), and Pujya Swami Dayananda Saraswati, I found a trustworthy means of understanding the nature of myself, the world and god, which is not rooted in belief, but in self-inquiry and the careful unfoldment of knowledge that reveals the one truth that is already a self-evident fact; that which supports and lends existence to all other forms of knowledge.

 Which brings us to the present.